 The C-Max saw us through many years until an unfortunate incident in 2018 involving a large Volvo.
-The Volvo came off pretty much unscathed and we returned home in a taxi and never saw the C-Max again.
+The Volvo came off pretty much unscathed and we returned home in a taxi and never saw the C-Max again, the car was scrapped.
 It was made worse when Little L waved and said “Bye bye car” as we drove off and left the C-Max with the recovery man.

 However, the loss of the C-Max did give us the chance to upgrade to a 7 seater.
 We are a 5 person family if you include my mum and, with 2 car seats in the back, it can be uncomfortable for a grown up between them.
 So we got a car that accommodates two car seats and a fully grown adult across 3 full sized seats.
 It also has electric sliding doors.
 My goodness I love that car, apart from the fact it is a bit of a gas guzzler.

 While I was browsing cars I looked at all my options:

 It would be nice to have a brand new car.
 Now I am not in a position to own one outright however leasing is an option, somewhere like Blue Chilli Car Leasing.
 Leasing a car is good if you can budget for the monthly repayments, you have the option to include maintenance in the repayments too, so you don’t have any nasty surprises when it comes to servicing.
 Then when your lease is up you can opt to lease another new car.

 Buying a secondhand car privately

 I looked at local ads and also on Auto Trader.
 Now, it is usually cheaper to but a car privately BUT you don’t have the same consumer rights that you do if you buy from a dealership and, as such, no recourse should anything go wrong.

 Buying a car from a garage or dealer